UbiquityDotNET/Ubiquity.NET.Utils/docfx/src-gen-test-utils/index.md

-# Ubiquity.NET.Runtime.Utils
+# Ubiquity.NET.SourceGenerator.Test.Utils
-This library contains support functionality to aid in building a language parser or runtime.
-Generally this is used in conjunction with custom types and the Ubiquity.NET.Llvm library to provide custom DSL JIT support.
+This library contains support functionality to aid in Testing a Roslyn source generator.